 Where can I find out more information?

 For more information on the EPBC Act or Australian Heritage, please visit the Australian Government Department of the Environment.

 If you wish to discuss CSIRO’s heritage strategy or places of significance further, please contact the following:

 Property Services Manager (Business & Infrastructure Services)

-Manager - Property Administration (Business & Infrastructure Services)
+Manager - Estate and Leasing Management (Business & Infrastructure Services)